Analytics

 • Voluntary churn = Total - Failed payment churn

-Time required: 1–2 hours, monthly.
+Time required: 1 to 2 hours, monthly.
 And the data is approximate at best.

 Method 2: Stripe API + Custom Dashboard

-Build a custom analytics pipeline using Stripe's API:
+Build a custom analytics pipeline using Stripe's API.
+Here are the key endpoints you'll need:

 GET /v1/invoices?status=uncollectible&created[gte]=timestamp